alfrix/docs/docs/guides/windows.md

 ![Screenshot](images/windows/first_run.png)

-From here you can launch content, change settigns and build up your content collection
+From here you can launch content, change settings and build up your content collection.

 ### Basic Navigation